Copenhagen November 25-26, 2025

 The ASCEND conference supports these ambitions.
 Through high-level dialogue and concrete proposals, the conference focuses on what it takes to turn Europe’s breakthrough technologies into globally scalable companies.
 ASCEND will explore how to implement key elements of the Startup and Scaleup Strategy and help set the direction for the upcoming Innovation Act.

-In addition to ASCEND, DTU hosts a pre-conference event in the evening of November 24 at DTU Skylab, the university's startup incubator.
+In addition to ASCEND, DTU hosts a pre-conference event in the evening of November 24 at DTU's innovation hub, DTU Skylab, the university's startup incubator.
 For details and registration, see the conference program below.

 Join the conversation and help shape the future.